One of a Kind Travel Stories From Vacheron Constantin: Les Cabinotiers ‘Récits de Voyages’

 A second minute repeater tourbillon celebrates Vacheron Constantin’s history and connection to the Americas.
 Looking back to circa 1810, the maison’s involvement in America grew vastly, until, in the early 20th century, it was fully established, with its client list including some of the most important and wealthy individuals at the time – for instance, James Ward Packard, an engineering obsessed automobile manufacturer, who was perhaps best known for his frivolous nature in collecting and consigning some of the most complicated Patek Philippe watches.

-The theme of the watch reflects the Art Deco period, in which cities like New York began to climb up towards the heavens with skyscrapers such as the infamous Chrysler building.
+The theme of the watch reflects the Art Deco period, in which cities like New York began to climb up towards the heavens with skyscrapers such as the famous Chrysler building.
 This is most notably seen in dial with an expanding design theme, made for the first time from a combination of wood marquetry and the champlevé enameling technique.
 No fewer than 110 small wood veneers were cut and slotted perfectly into the alveoli over a one-month period to create the design that pays its respects to the ‘gleaming spire’ of the Chrysler building and its surroundings.
 We’re not done yet, however, as this central motif is surrounded by a ‘pearl’ minute track, which is tastefully finished with 11 baguette-cut diamond hour markers getting progressively shorter towards 12 o-clock to accentuate the track’s gradual disappearance.

 The 44mm case of this watch is in this instance made from 5N pink gold and covered with a blanket of an engraved herringbone motif.
 It secures to the wrist with an alligator strap equipped with a folding clasp, once again not short of any engraving, but this time with what Vacheron describes as a geometric motif.
 Price is, of course, available upon request.